-If you’re someone who is regularly checking values of your card collection, then a tool I recommend looking into is Market Movers– It’s a much more time efficient way of doing it.
+The tool I’d recommend looking into is Market Movers – It’s a much more time efficient way of tracking your collection.

 I personally use Market Movers as a collection management tool.
 It keeps updated prices and valuations of sports cards and makes it easy to see the latest value of your collection and how much each card has changed in value.